Sam-Guliker/functional-exercises/README.md

     }, {})
 ```
 ## Currying
-Currying:curry: is a good metaphore for the explenation.
+:curry: is a good metaphore for the explenation.
 :curry: is adding more mixtures to make a nice curry.
 So is currying!:clap:
 Currying is adding arguments by itself and returning a new function. `this ` keeps up going.